sscpac/statick/README.md

 ### External Plugins

 Known external Statick plugins.
-All of these have been merged into the main repository, but they can serve as examples of how to make custom packages.
+Nearly all of these have been merged into the main repository, but they can serve as examples of how to make custom packages.

 Plugin Name      | Repository Location :--------------- | :-----------------------------------------------